 Tissue Collection and Processing

-Dissect the xenograft plug from the flank of the mouse and immerse it into PBS [1].
-Align the dissected plugs on a cutting board next to a ruler [2] and take an image to record the gross vascularity of the lesions [3].
-Then, fix the plugs by submerging them in 10% formalin overnight at room temperature [4].
+Dissect the xenograft plug from the flank of the mouse and align the dissected plugs on a cutting board next to a ruler [1] and take an image to record the gross vascularity of the lesions [2].
+Then, fix the plugs by submerging them in 10% formalin overnight at room temperature [3].

-Talent putting a dissected plug in PBS.

 Talent aligning the plugs on the cutting board next to the ruler.

 Talent photographing the plugs.